DavidQuartey/Weekly-Agric-Market-Prices/README.md

-## Weekly Agricultural Market Prices in Ghana
+## Weekly Agric Market Prices in Ghana
 This repo contains weekly market prices (2009 :arrow_right: 2014) from the Ministry of Agricultural website (mofa.gov.gh).

 ## Download 📩